-The Bangko Sentral ng Pilipinas (BSP) recently published the Frequently Asked Questions (FAQs) on Virtual Currencies (as seen below).
+The Bangko Sentral ng Pilipinas (BSP) recently published the Frequently Asked Questions (FAQs) on Virtual Currencies (as provided below).
 In line with their advisory on Virtual Currencies (VCs), the FAQ reiterates the potential benefits of, and risks involved in, using VCs, and outlines its position in relation to cryptocurrencies, fiat currency, and e-money.

 Being regulated by the BSP as a licensed Virtual Currency Exchange, Foreign Exchange Dealer (FXD), Money Changer (MC), and Remittance Agent (RA), Coins.ph is subject to the rules and regulations set forth by the Bangko Sentral ng Pilipinas and the Anti-Money Laundering Act (AMLA).
 Hence, we encourage our customers to exercise vigilance regarding investing into VCs, particularly companies and individuals who are not government-licensed.

 VC is a general term that covers different types depending on business model – centralized (e.g. one entity/individual issues the VC); decentralized (e.g. no central repository or administrator but several entities/individuals maintain the VC); convertible (e.g. the VCs can be exchanged to fiat currency and vice versa); or cryptocurrencies.

 Cryptocurrency is a type of VC that uses cryptography – a method of storing and transmitting data in unreadable form so that only the intended receivers can read and process it.
 This allows cryptocurrency transactions to be carried out in a decentralized manner by a group of users.

 The first and most popular cryptocurrency to date is “Bitcoin”, introduced in 2009.

 Below is a simplified narration of how Bitcoin works:

 How does VC differ from Fiat Currency and E-Money?